Learning to Generate Grounded Visual Captions without Localization Supervision: Experiments

 Our experiment on the Flickr30k Entities val set is shown in Table~\ref{table:human_eval}: 28.1\% of words are more grounded by Cyclical, 24.8\% of words are more grounded by baseline, and 47.1\% of words are similarly grounded.
 We also measured inter-rater agreement between each pair of human subjects: 72.7\% of ratings are the same, 4.9\% of ratings are the opposite, and 22.4\% of ratings could be ambiguous (\textit{e.g.,} one chose A is better, the other chose they are about the same).

-We would also like to make a note that the grounded words judged to be similar largely consisted of very easy or impossible cases.
-For example, words like \textit{mountain, water, street, etc,} are typically rated to be "about the same" since they usually have many possible boxes and is very easy for both models to ground the words correctly.
+We would also like to note that the grounded words judged to be similar largely consisted of very easy or impossible cases.
+For example, words like \textit{mountain, water, street, etc,} are typically rated to be ``about the same'' since they usually have many possible boxes and is very easy for both models to ground the words correctly.
 On the other hand, for visually ungroundable cases, \textit{e.g.,} \textit{stand} appears a lot and the subject would choose \textit{about the same} since the image does not cover the fact that the person's feet are on the ground.
 We see that the human study results follow the grounding results presented in the paper and show an improvement in grounding accuracy for the proposed method over a strong baseline.
 The improvement is achieved without grounding annotations or extra computation at test time.